VRConservation/geosp/chapters/05_python.md

 - [Open Geospatial Solutions](https://github.com/opengeos) hosts many open-source geospatial software projects and datasets.
 [Spatial Thoughts](https://spatialthoughts.com), run by Ujaval Gandhi, offers a free course called [Python Foundation for Spatial Analysis](https://courses.spatialthoughts.com/python-foundation.html).
 The site also offers many other free and paid courses and tutorials for geospatial analysis.
 - [Geocomputation with Python](https://py.geocompx.org/) is an open source book inspired by the FOSS4G movement.
 - [RiverREM](https://github.com/OpenTopography/RiverREM).
-Super cool python package for automatically generating river relative elevation model (REM).
+A super cool Python package for automatically generating river relative elevation model (REM).
 [lonboard](https://developmentseed.org/blog/2023-10-23-lonboard).
-Python lilbrary for fast geospatial vector data visualization.
+Python library for fast geospatial vector data visualization.
 [Python for Ecologist](https://datacarpentry.org/python-ecology-lesson/#required-packages-miniconda).
-Datacarpentry.org tutorial focused on data analysis and visualization using Python and Jupyter notebooks.
+The Datacarpentry.org tutorial focused on data analysis and visualization using Python and Jupyter notebooks.
 This is more data than geospatial, but a super useful set of tutorials.